 The following documents would be needed if you are taking your Thai wife or Thai fiancée back to Australia to live with you.
+There is a full list of the Australian visa documents for you to read and understand.
 Always take legal advice before you start the immigration process as the required documents might have changed since this was written.
 The documents between the two applications – fiancée visa for Australia as well as the spouse visa for Australia are not always the same.

 Application for migration to Australia: